-For a full summary of tonight's call-in show, check my updates in the comment section at the bottom of the page.
+For a full recap of the show, check my updates in the comment section at the bottom of the page.